aimeos/map/README.md

 * @param string `$name` Method name
 * @param array `$params` List of parameters
-* @return mixed|self Result from called function or map with results from the element methods
+* @return mixed&#124;self Result from called function or map with results from the element methods

 **Examples:**